Panasonic G7 vs Sony RX100

 It is notable that the G7 has a hotshoe, while the RX100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the G7 and the RX100 have been discontinued, but can regularly be found used on eBay.
+Both the G7 and the RX100 have been discontinued, but can regularly be found used on ebay.
 The RX100 was replaced by the Sony RX100 II, while the G7 was followed by the Panasonic G85.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the G7 and RX100 can be found, respectively, in the Panasonic G7 Manual (free pdf) or the online Sony RX100 Manual.

 So what is the bottom line?
 Is the Panasonic G7 better than the Sony RX100 or vice versa?
 The listing below highlights the relative strengths of the two models.